apache/couchdb/share/doc/src/query-servers.rst

 .. function:: FoldRows(Fun, Acc)

-   Helper to iterate over all rows in list function.
+   Helper to iterate over all rows in a list function.

    :param Fun: Function object.
-   :param Acc: Previous returned value by `Fun`.
+   :param Acc: The value previously returned by `Fun`.

    .. code-block:: erlang